JustinChoi21/CS443_Term_Project/README.md

 - If Firebase Authentication failed, you can click the "forgot password" link on the Login page or the "Can't register" link on the Register page to see the Main page.
 - You can find the logout button by pressing the button on the upper left of the app.

-### 2. Select Your Car
+### 2. Select Your Car (Home Menu)
 - There are 50 cars you can choose from.
-You may change your car by clicking the "Change Car" button.
+- You may change your car by clicking the "Change Car" button.

 ### 3. History Menu
 - You can enter your new car maintenance history (ex., refuel, change engine oil, change a tire, get regular service) by clicking the floating action button(+) on the lower left.
 - you can edit or delete the car maintenance history by clicking the item.

 ### 4. Stat Menu
 - You can see the current year's monthly fuel usage.
+- The app sum up the each month's fuel consumption amount.

 ### 5. Reminder Menu
 - The app calculates the recommended next date for the car maintenance action (ex., refuel, Change Engine Oil, Change Tire, Do regular service) and sets the reminder for the target date and time.